 Southern New Mexico

-If you find yourself in El Paso, Texas near the US/Mexican Border make sure you head 1.5 hour’s drive north to discover White Sands National Monument in New Mexico.
-During our three month USA road trip we were told to make sure we visited this National Monument by a man in a Home Depot parking lot back in Austin.
+If you find yourself in El Paso, Texas near the US/Mexican Border make sure you head 1.5 hour’s drive north to discover White Sands National Park in New Mexico.
+During our three month USA road trip we were told to make sure we visited this national park by a man in a Home Depot parking lot back in Austin.
 He wasn’t wrong when he said this area was very impressive.

 One of the best times to view these super white sands is at sunset when the sky goes through a series of beautiful colors and everything’s a little cooler too!